gsl-lite/gsl-lite/README.md

-span<>: Allows reverse iteration span<>: Allows const reverse iteration span<>: Allows to observe an element via array indexing span<>: Allows to observe an element via call indexing span<>: Allows to observe an element via at() span<>: Allows to observe an element via front() and back() span<>: Allows to observe an element via data() span<>: Allows to change an element via array indexing span<>: Allows to change an element via call indexing span<>: Allows to change an element via at() span<>: Allows to change an element via front() and back() span<>: Allows to change an element via data() span<>: Allows to compare equal to another span of the same type span<>: Allows to compare unequal to another span of the same type span<>: Allows to compare less than another span of the same type span<>: Allows to compare less than or equal to another span of the same type span<>: Allows to compare greater than another span of the same type span<>: Allows to compare greater than or equal to another span of the same type span<>: Allows to compare to another span of the same type and different cv-ness (non-standard) span<>: Allows to compare empty spans as equal span<>: Allows to test for empty span via empty(), empty case span<>: Allows to test for empty span via empty(), non-empty case span<>: Allows to obtain the number of elements via size(), as configured
+span<>: Allows reverse iteration span<>: Allows const reverse iteration span<>: Allows to observe an element via array indexing span<>: Allows to observe an element via front() and back() span<>: Allows to observe an element via data() span<>: Allows to change an element via array indexing span<>: Allows to change an element via front() and back() span<>: Allows to change an element via data() span<>: Allows to test for empty span via empty(), empty case span<>: Allows to test for empty span via empty(), non-empty case span<>: Allows to obtain the number of elements via size(), as configured